 Haworth is known the world over as the home of the Brontës.
 Which it is.
 It would be strange not to mention them when telling you about Haworth.
 But there are plenty of other reasons to explore this hilltop village with its steep cobbled street, so we thought we’d share them with you.

 Haworth is a village for all things vintage.
-You could visit during the 1940s weekend or explore the many shops with a vintage and antiques’ theme – try Oh La La, Deadpan & Ginger, the Piano’s Not For Sale, Mrs. Beighton’s Sweets, Holmes Antiques, Venables & Bainbridge Books, Hatchard & Daughters or Rose & Co, which is housed in the former premises of the druggist who supplied Branwell Bronte with laudenum.
+You could visit during the 1940s weekend or explore the many shops with a vintage and antiques’ theme – try Oh La La, Mrs. Beighton’s Sweets, Holmes Antiques, Venables & Bainbridge Books, Hatchard & Daughters or The Cabinet of Curiosities, which is housed in the former premises of the druggist who supplied Branwell Bronte with laudenum.

 Know what the locals know…